observethesun/helio/README.md

 # helio

-Machine learning framework for solar data processing.
+A framework for solar data processing.

 Key features:
-* a variety of supported file formats (image files, fits, npz, txt)
-* ndimage processing (resize, rotate, ``skimage.transforms``, etc)
-* solar image processing (e.g. construction of synoptic maps)
 * batch-by-batch processing of large datasets
-* implemented neural networks modules and architectures
+* a variety of supported file formats
+* downloading data from data archives
+* standard image processing tools (resize, rotate, ``skimage.transforms``)
+* specific methods for processing of solar images (e.g. construction of synoptic maps)

-For more features see API [documentation](http://observethesun.github.io/helio/).
+For more features see the [documentation](http://observethesun.github.io/helio/).

 ## Installation